-To date, two proton irradiation campaigns have been conducted and have provided biological replicates for measurements.
+Two proton irradiation campaigns have been conducted and provided biological replicates for measurements.
 Subsequent experiments examine simulated galactic cosmic radiation (GCR) spectra for which protons are the main component.
-A battery of 15 behavioral tests assesses cognitive, affective, and sensorimotor performance in both male and female mice at 1-2, 3-5, & 9 months post irradiation/IR (referred to as "1 month", "3 month" and "9 month" time points); 9-month measurements were not originally planned, but resulted from Covid-19 related restrictions on animal care facility access and have been continued.
+A battery of 15 behavioral tests assesses cognitive, affective, and sensorimotor performance in both male and female mice at 1-2, 3-5, & 9 months post irradiation/IR (referred to as "1 month", "3 month," and "9 month" time points) 9-month measurements were not originally planned but resulted from Covid-19 related restrictions on animal care facility access and have been continued.
 Briefly, in cases where 50 cGy proton exposure resulted in altered behavioral parameters, the percent change from sham values ranged up to 74% and the magnitude of change from fractionated exposures often exceeded that for acute exposures.
-This included: Y-maze, elevated plus maze, light-dark box, open field exploration, novel object and novel place recognition, sociability and social recognition, modified balance beam, tail suspension, and forced swim tests.
+This included: Y-maze, elevated plus maze, light-dark box, open field exploration, novel object and novel place recognition, sociability and social recognition, modified balance beam, hindlimb unloading, and forced swim tests.
 Fractionated exposures were notably more effective for step-through passive avoidance.
 Other behaviors were not significantly affected by irradiation.
 To assess neuronal network function, expression of the immediate early gene c-fos driven by fear memory (passive avoidance) was measured in selected brain regions of male mice at 3 months post IR.
-Passive avoidance testing elicited strong gene expression in multiple brain regions, compared to home cage controls.
+Passive avoidance testing elicited strong gene expression in multiple brain regions compared to home cage controls.
 Prior radiation exposure resulted in altered c-fos expression reflecting changes in behaviorally driven network activity.

-To determine which molecular markers and signaling pathways underlie outcomes of the treatment conditions, we used NanoString® technology to profile mRNA expression at 3 months post irradiation of male mice in orbitofrontal cortex, hippocampus, and cerebellum.
+To determine which molecular markers and signaling pathways underlie outcomes of the treatment conditions we used NanoString® technology to profile mRNA expression at 3 months post irradiation of male mice in orbitofrontal cortex, hippocampus, and cerebellum.
 A set of 760 genes from the nCounter® Mouse Neuropathology panel for 23 fundamental pathways were examined and were characterized according to annotations for: structural integrity, metabolism, neuroinflammation, neuron-glia interaction, plasticity and aging, and neurotransmission.
 Expression patterns varied with radiation dose rate and brain region.
-In the hippocampus, pathway activation was generally similar for fractionated vs acute expression, while in the frontal cortex, fractionated exposure differed substantially from either sham or acute exposures.
+In hippocampus, pathway activation was generally similar for fractionated vs acute expression, while in frontal cortex fractionated exposure differed substantially from either sham or acute exposures.
+When the data was analyzed for the top genes based on absolute fold expression value, the 8 highest differentially expressed genes were associated with oxidative stress, protein homeostasis, and inflammation.
+They included: Arc and Fos which are immediate early genes expressed after synaptic activity and oxidative stress, Cp (Ceruloplasmin) which may have antioxidant activity in astrocytes, regulate monoamine pathways and serve as a copper transporter, Des (Desmin) which is associated with astrocyte activation and is expressed along with GFAP, Nqo1 (NADPH dehydrogenase quinone) which is associated with adaptation to stress and may regulate Poly (ADP-ribose) formation (DNA repair, apoptosis) and proteasome activity on denatured proteins, Pla2g4 (Phospholipase A2) which regulates signaling in neuroinflammation and oxidative stress, Psmb9 (Proteosome subunit 9) which regulates protein degradation, and Shh (Sonic Hedgehog) which is a CNS morphogen that also regulates autophagy and shows protective activity for neurogenesis and oxidative stress.